msaaddev/git-commands-workflows/readme.md

 ## Workflows

 Open your `.zshrc` or `.bashrc` file.
 It is located in your root directory.
-Paste the following shell code there.
+Paste the following shellcode there.

 ```sh